Georg Rosen (1895–1961): Republic of China

-From 1933 to 1938 Rosen was assigned to the German Embassy in China, acting as the Secretary of the Legation, and in 1937 worked in Nanking, the then-capital of the Republic of China.
+From 1933 to 1938 Rosen was assigned to the German Embassy in China, acting as the Secretary of the Legation, and in 1937 worked in Nanjing (Nanking), the then-capital of the Republic of China.

-During this period he worked together with German businessman John Rabe after the Japanese invasion of China, and during the Massacre of Nanking.
-Along with other Westerners in the Nanking emergency committee, they established the Nanking Safety Zone in order to offer protection to the Chinese population of the region from Japanese atrocities carried out by their soldiers during the Nanking Massacre.
+During this period he worked together with German businessman John Rabe after the Japanese invasion of China, and during the Massacre of Nanjing.
+Along with other Westerners in the Nanking emergency committee, they established the Nanking Safety Zone in order to offer protection to the Chinese population of the region from Japanese atrocities carried out by their soldiers during the Nanjing Massacre.
 The Massacre lasted more than six weeks spanning the end of 1937 through early 1938.
 Together, the committee members helped to save more than 200,000 Chinese lives.

 In 1938 he was forced to leave the diplomatic service due to his Jewish heritage and to avoid damaging the Nazi government's relations with the Japanese Imperial Army.
 Rosen then emigrated to London in 1938, and later to the United States where he taught at several universities.
 Rosen's role in the rescue of civilians was described in detail in the 2009 Sino-Franco-German movie John Rabe.